GarrettOMoore/crema/readME.md

 I'd like to fully incorporate Spotify into Crema as soon as possible.
 The Spotify OAuth was a bit more than I could deal with for such a short window, but that will certainly be high on the list of things to add soon.
 I'd like for users to be able to save playlists, share created playlists associated with certain coffees & moods.

+I would also like to add a bit more user interactivity to this project.
+Ability to send messages (or chat), recommendations (music & coffee), etc.

 ![alt-text](https://imgur.com/pz7OyAF.png, "Desktop View Main")